MyJetWallet/MyJetWallet.Sdk.Postgres/readme.md

 Connection string: <Print connection string to the databse where need to create migration>
 ```

-after migration created and commit to the database.
-Also, migration will stored in the folder `Migrations`
+after migration created, migration will stored in the folder `Migrations`

 After the start, the application will check the database.
 And if migration missed then automatically execute migration in the database.